Passing through the control points of the airports and what the passengers carry in their suitcases

 - blueberry sauce

-- spreading / spreading creamy foods (cheeses, peanut butter, etc.)
+- creamy foods that spread / spread (cheeses, peanut butter, etc.)

-- gift baskets containing food (salsa, jams and salads for salads)
+- gift baskets containing food (salsa, jams and salad dressings)

 - gummy bears